netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 #  Sample Usage

-   Access to some networks (e.g., Enterprise Networks) requires to recognize the users' identities no matter how, where, and when they connect to the network resources.
+   Access to some networks (e.g., Enterprise networks) requires to recognize the users'identities no matter how, where, and when they connect to the network resources.
 Then, the network maps the (connecting) users to their access authorization rights.
 Such rights are defined following local policies.
-As discussed in the introduction, because there is a large number of users and the source IP addresses of the same user are in different network segments, deploying a network access control policy for each IP address or network segment is heavy workload.
-An alternative approach is to configure endpoint groups to classify users and enterprise devices and associate ACLs with endpoint groups so that endpoint in each group can share a group of ACL rules.
+As discussed in {{intro}}, because (1) there is a large number of users and (2) the source IP addresses of the same user are in different network segments, deploying a network access control policy for each IP address or network segment is heavy workload.
+An alternate approach is to configure endpoint groups to classify users and enterprise devices and associate ACLs with endpoint groups so that endpoints in each group can share a group of ACL rules.
 This approach greatly reduces the workload of the administrators and optimizes the ACL resources.

    The Network ACLs (NACLs) can be provisioned on devices using specific mechanisms, such as {{!RFC8519}} or {{?I-D.dbb-netmod-acl}}.

-   Network access control policies may need to vary over time.
-For example, companies may restrict/grant employees access to specific resources (internal and/or external resources) during work hours, while another policy is adopted during off-hours and weekends.
+   NACL policies may need to vary over time.
+For example, companies may restrict (or grant) employees access to specific internal or external resources during work hours, while another policy is adopted during off-hours and weekends.
 A network administrator may also require to enforce traffic shaping (Section 2.3.3.3 of {{?RFC2475}}) and policing (Section 2.3.3.4 of